Unboxed-Software/solana-course/content/solana-nft.md

 # Challenge

 Now it’s your turn to build something independently.
-Create an new Candy Machine using your own images, metadata, and configuration.
+Create a new Candy Machine using your own images, metadata, and configuration.

 You can build this from scratch or you can download the starter code here.